dmaone/CommonSense/README.md

 To load it into device, run FlightController, Config->Open, Config->Upload.
 BEWARE, thresholds may be set absolutely wrong!

 ## Configuring thresholds
+!!!NOTE!!!
+If you see double presses on some keys - set threshold higher - just under the steady pressed state.
+Some keys have physical bounce and there are two peaks.
+Controller is too fast and sees this as 2 keypresses.
+Yes, there is debouncing - currently it's 4 readouts for the state transition to happen, which adds about 1.5ms lag.
+Could be made longer - look for DEBOUNCING in the scan.h

 Short version (for beamspring, invert direction, so max->min and negative adjustments):
 * Click "Key Monitor" button.